zeek/zeek-docs/scripts/base/frameworks/netcontrol/main.zeek.rst

    :t: How long to whitelist it, with 0 being indefinitely.

-   :location: An optional string describing whitelist was triddered.
+   :location: An optional string describing whitelist was triggered.

    :returns: The id of the inserted rule on success and zero on failure.